-Tennessee Reconnect
+TCAT Reconnect

-The Tennessee Reconnect is the Drive to 55 initiative that will help more adults return to a college campus to complete their postsecondary credential.
+The TCAT Reconnect is the Drive to 55 initiative that will help more adults return to a college campus to complete their postsecondary credential.
 Students are identified as eligible for the Tennessee Reconnect through completion of the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
-Students must be Tennessee residents for one (1) year, determined to be independent by the FAFSA, and must have also registered for selective service.
+Students must be Tennessee residents for one (1) year determined to be independent by the FAFSA, and must have also registered for selective service.
 Students that have a certificate, diploma or degree that have never received a Reconnect Grant are eligible to receive reconnect funds for eight (8) trimesters only.
 If a student is in default on student loans, Reconnect is not available.
 The Tennessee Reconnect covers the Maintenance Fee, Technology Access Fee and Student Activity Fee only.
-Reconnect does not cover the cost of special course fees, books, tools, testing fees, insurance, online fees, etc. Tuition waivers and discounts are applied first then gift aid (TELS, TSAA, and Pell only) will be paid toward tuition prior to awarding the Tennessee Reconnect.
+Reconnect does not cover the cost of special course fees, books, tools, testing fees, insurance, RODP fees, etc. Tuition waivers and discounts are applied first then gift aid (TELS, TSAA, and Pell only) will be paid toward tuition prior to awarding the Tennessee Reconnect.
 All other financial aid may be used towards books, special course fees, tools, etc., and do not impact the Tennessee Reconnect award.
 Students must be enrolled in a full-time program.
 Supplemental programs are not eligible for Reconnect funds.

-All individuals interested in applying for the Tennessee Reconnect grant need to have a FAFSA (Free Application for Federal Student Aid) processed by the advised deadline date.
-Applications processed after deadline dates, may be accepted.
-However, preference will be given to those processed on or before the deadline date.
+All individuals interested in applying for the Tennessee Reconnect grant need to have a FAFSA (Free Application for Federal Student Aid) processed by May 1.
+Applications processed after May 1 will be accepted, but preference will be given to those processed on or before May 1.
+Earlier is better!
+Don't delay!